serraict/vine-floriday-python-supplier-api-client/work.md

 ## Doing

-* Setup a ci build.
+* import the client in Serra Vine

 ## Next

-* import the client in Serra Vine
+* Authenticate as part of the client, so that the consumer does need to get an access token them self.

 ## Backlog